Companies are subject to tax on all income and are only allowed deductions on expenses that are related to the operations of the company.

 Income from the housing of employees, spare parts, or workshop facilities in connection to offshore operations is included in the amendment to the Tonnage Tax Act.
 Specialised ASVs typically carry out these activities.
 The vessels can be part of comprehensive and lengthy offshore works and form an integral and necessary part thereof.

-Thirdly, it is a condition that the shipping companies provide an annual declaration that states that the company complies with all conditions under the Tonnage Tax Scheme.
+It is a condition that the shipping companies provide an annual management declaration that states that the company complies with all conditions under the Tonnage Tax Scheme.

 Local income taxes